2012 Assessment - 23%

 Exhibit 2 Rates for 2012 Hospitals, Nursing Homes and Primary Health Care Centers

-IMPORTANT PROCESSING UPDATE - ELECTRONIC SUBMISSIONS: Effective January 1, 2013, electronic submission of Excel type e-216 is the preferred method of reporting basic professional liability insurance coverage to Mcare.
+IMPORTANT PROCESSING UPDATE - ELECTRONIC SUBMISSIONS: Electronic submission of Excel type e-216 is the preferred method of reporting basic professional liability insurance coverage to Mcare.
 No longer is a hardcopy 216 required when submitting your e-216 with or without payment.
-This change applies to all submissions, regardless of the assessment year, with a run date on or after January 1, 2013.
-The e-216 must be sent to the following e-mail address firstname.lastname@example.org If payment is due, the check must be mailed to Mcare at the same time the e-216 is emailed.
-For complete details, please refer to page 8 of the 2013 Assessment Manual.
+This change applies to all submissions, regardless of the assessment year or run date.
+The e-216 must be sent to the following e-mail address firstname.lastname@example.org Payment must be sent to Mcare on or about the same time as the e-216 is e-mailed, but within 60 days of the effective date.
+For complete details, please refer to Section 1 of the current year's Assessment Manual.

 The standard for submitting new and renewal business to Mcare is to do so electronically via Form e-216, or one of the other two approved formats listed in the manual.
 Submitting electronically increases Mcare's ability to process coverage information and payment in a more efficient and expeditious manner.

 This form is to be used by basic professional liability insurance carriers and approved self-insurers for summarizing surcharges/assessments collected, payable and refundable.
 Except for an approved self-insured health care provider, a health care provider may not complete this form.